jodelajo/react-eindproject-frontend-development/README.md

 This weather application shows you the best spot for this moment in Friesland.
 With the Boosters you can choose which element gets more points; sun, temperature and/or wind.
 The app will show you the top 5 locations in a region or in Friesland.
 If you click on a location, the app will show you the best café with terrace in the neighbourhood.

+For using this application, just create an account with your email-address, username and password.

 ## 2. Requirements